 Planning a Deployment Topology

-SQL Server 2008 Reporting Services (SSRS) offers several approaches for deploying server components.
+Reporting Services offers several approaches for deploying server components.
 The following sections in this topic provide an overview of deployment topologies for Reporting Services in both native mode and SharePoint integrated mode.

-The diagrams in this topic do not include deployment configurations with Windows SharePoint Services (WSS) 3.0 or Microsoft Office SharePoint Server (MOSS) 2007.
-However, you can use the same deployment topologies shown in this document by configuring either WSS or MOSS on the same computer as your report server or servers, or by configuring WSS or MOSS in a separate application tier.
+The diagrams in this topic do not include deployment configurations with SharePoint products.
+However, you can use the same deployment topologies shown in this document by configuring a SharePoint product on the same computer as your report server or servers, or by configuring the SharePoint product in a separate application tier.
 For more information about planning for SharePoint integration and considerations for SharePoint deployment topologies, see the Planning for SharePoint Integration section under this topic.